buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 {% include inline_content.html category="essays" slug="purity-of-heart_geoff" %}
 - Ajahn Geoff gives a brief rebuttal to Thich Nhat Hanh and tells a short, inspiring story about his own teacher.

+Before the lecture, think a bit about how studying conditionality and the three characteristics made you feel.
+Is Buddhist Philosophy pessimistic or optimistic or both or what?

 #### Lecture